sea-lab-wm/burt/README.md

 ## Overview

-This repository contains the replication package of our ESEC/FSE'22 paper **Toward Interactive Bug Reporting for (Android App) End-Users**.
+This repository contains the replication package of our ESEC/FSE'22 paper:

+> Y. Song, J. Mahmud, Y. Zhou, O. Chaparro, K. Moran, A. Marcus, and D. Poshyvanyk, “Toward Interactive Bug Reporting for (Android App) End-Users,” in Proceedings of the 30th ACM Joint Meeting on the Foundations of Software Engineering (ESEC/FSE'22), 2022, to appear

-This README will walk you through installing and using BURT and will describe the contents of the replication package.
+This README will walk you through installing and using BURT.

+This README also describes the content of the replication package.

 ## What is BURT?